airalab/robonomics-wiki/docs/en/iot-sub-setup.md

 <robo-wiki-note type="warning">First, check which address connected to dapp.</robo-wiki-note>

-For this press address profile icon:
+For this press the address profile icon:

 <robo-wiki-picture src="home-assistant/check.jpg" />

-Under `Check owner account` field should be `SUB_owner`.
+there should be the `SUB_owner` account under the `Check owner account` field.

 Press `submit` button and enter `password` for your account.
 After that wait until activation process is completed.
 You will see state of your subscription: